aemtenan/skiresort/README.md

 # Ski Resort Booking System API
- In this project, we implement the API for a ski resort chain booking system.
+ In this project, we implement the API for a booking system of a Ski Resort chain.

 Functional Requirements:
 * An admin can add a new ski resort to the system